 Birth to 12 Weeks

 Please Note: We do not "sleep train" children under three months of age because of the developmental and nutritional needs during this period.
-You can, however, gain an understanding of age appropriate sleep needs and strategies as you aim for consolidated sleep.
+You can, however, begin to shape sleep.
+It is also helpful to gain an understanding of age appropriate sleep needs and strategies as you aim for consolidated sleep.
 It is never too early to have this information and to apply it in your early parenting.
 Having this help up front, will help eliminate the need for sleep training later.

-PLEASE NOTE: This program is ONLY offered to families who begin within the first 2 weeks after birth.
+PLEASE NOTE: This program is most successful when families begin within the first 2 weeks after birth

 An Initial Evaluation: I will send you an evaluation to learn about your child’s current eat, play, sleep habits and what you would like to achieve in our work together.

 A Private Video Consultation (Zoom) - 60 Minutes: In this call, we will address everything related to your specific situation.
 I will go through my suggested strategies for moving your baby towards consistent, independent sleep.
 Developmentally, newborns do not sleep through the night because they need to eat frequently.
 However, there are many things we can do to help you develop positive sleep habits now.